datacommonsorg/mixer/deploy/apigee/README.md

 ### NL/LLM APIs

 1. Publish a Private Service Connect service for each relevant internal load balancer.
-Make note of the service project and service name.
+Create new subnets as needed.
+Make note of each service project and service name.

 ## Apigee resource deployment (local command line)